 TCM diagnoses cold symptoms differently.
 One matching pair of the 8 principles is Interior/Exterior.
 In the case of the common cold, in TCM, the virus occurs because of an exterior influence.
 The pathogen (cold virus) has invaded the body.
 But if a chest cold develops where it is painful to cough, or if there is phlegm, this would be an interior condition (specifically, in the Lungs.)

 Interior/Exterior pinpoints the location of the imbalance.

 Cold and Heat

 The next pair of principles is cold and heat.
 This pair and all others work in harmony with each other.
 For example, an external pathogen can have hot or cold properties.
 Fever, hot flashes and other conditions such as constipation are characteristic of heat.
 These heat related conditions are caused by an excess of Yang energy.
-As you can see, Yin and Yang, one of the pairs of the 8 principles, works in conjunction with all other pairs of principles.

 Examples of Cold symptoms are diarrhea and abdominal pain, vomiting, chills and paleness.